aaronzhuclover/Miscellaneous-DS-Projects/README.md

 <li>
-“06_data_scraping_redfin" demonstrates how I swraped data from REDFIN and other websites in rvest and visualize home price changes using ggplot2
+“06_data_scraping_redfin" demonstrates how I automate data scrapping from REDFIN and other websites in rvest and visualize home price changes using ggplot2
 </li>

 <br>